The New Oil

 What Should I Look For in a Password Manager?

-The most important thing is to look for a service that is “zero knowledge,“.
-They may also use terms like “zero access” or “end-to-end encrypted.”
-(Note: this is different from regular encryption.)
-This means that no employee of the company can see your passwords and information.
-Remember: if they can see it, so can a criminal who gains access.
 You should also consider whether or not cloud-based services are right for you.
 Cloud-based services offer conveniences like synchronization between devices, but you also run the risk that a successful criminal will download your database and then have all the time in the world to find weaknesses in the encryption.
 Conversely, locally-stored databases are safer from a data breach but run the risk of getting deleted, lost, or corrupted if you don’t keep reliable backups.

 Avoid The Following

 • LastPass is a popular password manager, but they’ve been riddled with security issues and questionable business decisions for years.
 This includes things like limiting free users to choose between only using their account on either mobile or desktop devices (not both) or - most notably - a massive 2022 data breach, which they announced on December 23 (the Friday before Christmas, knowing that most people would be busy for the next few days and unlikley to see the disclosure) where they attempted to downplay the issue as a minor incident.
-It would later come to light that large swaths of users’ vaults were unencrypted (such as the sign-in link for the website, allowing attackers to craft more convincing phishing emails), vaults had been stolen from the databases (meaning attackers would have endless time to attempt to crack them), user passwords were poorly encrypted (making them easier to crack), and the breach had all been a result of poor internal security practices.
-This was merely the latest and largest in a series of blunders made by the company, who has proven themselves inept and unethical in their treatment of customers and their data.
+It would later come to light that large swaths of users’ vaults were unencrypted (such as the sign-in link for the website, allowing attackers to craft more convincing phishing emails), vaults had been stolen from the databases (meaning attackers would have endless time to attempt to crack them), user passwords were poorly hashed (making them easier to crack), and the breach had all been a result of poor internal security practices.
+This was merely the latest and largest in a series of blunders made by the company, who has proven themselves untrustworthy in their treatment of customers and their data.
 Even if you don’t go with one of the password managers I recommend here, I strongly urge you to avoid LastPass.

 Listed in alphabetical order, not order of recommendation